Although quiet most of the time, adult males can fill their massive throat pouch with air to issue a booming 'hoo' call.

 Breeding: Females usually give birth after 12–15 years of age and the interval between births is an average of nine years.
 The young suckle for five to six years.
 Females may stay with their mum a further six years to learn valuable mothering skills.
 Males leave their mother at about seven years of age and travel large distances to set up their own territory.
 Females tend to stay in the same area as their mother when they mature.

 Threats: Around 80% of orangutan habitat has been lost to logging and permanent agricultural conversion, in particular for oil palm plantations.
 Orangutans are also shot for taking food from the plantations and poached for the illegal pet trade.

 Saving Wildlife Together: Did you know we are the only Zoo in the world releasing zoo-born orangutans in to the wild?
 Perth Zoo also directly supports the conservation of the Sumatran Orangutan in the protected Bukit Tigapuluh ecosystem in Sumatra, Indonesia.
-Projects we support include the reintroduction of orangutans into Bukit Tigapuluh, Wildlife Protection Units, habitat and wildlife monitoring, and community education and development.
+Projects we support include the reintroduction of orangutans into Bukit Tigapuluh, habitat and wildlife monitoring, and community education and development.

 Find out how you can help.

 ‘Orangutan’ is Indonesian for ‘Person of the Forest’.